justJackjon/glit/README.md

 # Each configuration item corresponds to a matching command line argument.
 For detailed explanations of these options,
 # please refer to the 'Usage' section in the README.

 # Whether to initiate the sync immediately, foregoing the change summary.
-0 = No, 1 = Yes.
-FORCE_ACTION=0
+FORCE_ACTION=false

 # Whether to auto-respond 'yes' to the sync confirmation prompt.
-0 = No, 1 = Yes.
-Ignored if FORCE_ACTION is set to 1.
+Ignored if FORCE_ACTION is set to true.
-AUTO_CONFIRM=0
+AUTO_CONFIRM=false

 # Type of mounted volume: 'networked' or 'removable'.
 VOLUME_TYPE="networked"